 In fact, when Todd Akin, a Senate candidate in Missouri, recently made outrageous comments about abortion and rape, I was the first to publicly call on him to end his candidacy for the Senate.
 There is no place in our society for his kind of insulting and ignorant rhetoric that demeans women everywhere.

 In the Senate, I've backed up my words with action.
 I believe it is wrong that women in the military who suffer the horrible tragedy of rape currently have to pay for their own abortions.
 That's why I have been working with Republicans and Demo crats to change the law, earning praise from the New York Times for the effort.
-And when Republicans sought to defund Planned Parenthood, I fought the effort and voted to preserve funding so women can continue to benefit from family planning and health services.

 As someone who experienced the horror of domestic violence as a young boy, I've also been a leading supporter of the Violence Against Women Act, which funds programs to help domestic violence victims and boost law enforcement efforts to prosecute offenders.
 I broke with my party so the bill could pass in the Senate.

 Perhaps no issue affects women more than the bad economy.
 There are nearly 6 million women who are unemployed today, and the poverty rate among women is on the rise.
 My opponent, Elizabeth Warren, would make matters worse.
 She has adopted a hostile attitude toward businesses.
 As the originator of the "You didn't build that" philosophy, she believes that government is responsible for the success of the private economy and the way to create jobs is to raise taxes and increase spending.